jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

 So consider placing the commands from this section into a `.tcl` file and then running Synopsys DC with a target clock period of 0.3ns.
 Then gradually increase the clock period until your design meets timing.
+To follow along with the tutorial, push the design through synth using 0.6 ns as your clock constraint, as this is what we will be using for the rest of the flow.

 Using Synopsys VCS for Fast Functional Gate-Level Simulation
 --------------------------------------------------------------------------